Pandanus simplex

 Pandanus simplex is an economically important species of Pandanus (screwpine) endemic to the Philippines.
 It is commonly known as karagumoy (also spelled karagomoy or karagomoi) or kalagimay.
-Its leaves and fibers are used widely in the Philippines for thatching, ropes, and weaving various traditional handicrafts like baskets and mats.
+Its leaves and fibers are used widely in the Philippines for thatching, ropes, and weaving various traditional handicrafts like baskets and banig mats.

 Taxonomy

 Pandanus simplex was first described by the American botanist Elmer Drew Merrill in 1905.
 It is classified under the subgenus Kurzia, section Utilissima.

 Description

 Karagumoy typically grows to 4 to 8 m tall.
 It has a round trunk around 12 to 15 cm in diameter that is either unbranched or have a few branches.
 Prop roots emerge from the trunk near the base.
 It has dark green elongated and very thick leaves, around 3 to 6 m long and 6 to 10 cm wide, with small sharp spines at the edges.
 The leaves are spirally-arranged leaves at the end of branches.

 Karagumoy is dioecious with separate male and female plants.
 The fruits resemble jackfruit.
 They have an elongated capsule shape covered with small spines.
 They are typically 60 cm or longer in length, and 20 cm in width or wider.